vdaas/vald/docs/user/architecture.md

 #### Vald Index Manager

 Vald Index Manager controls the timing of the indexing inserted vectors on the Vald Agent.
 The index is used to increase the performance of the search action.

 It retrieves the active Vald Agent pods from the Vald Discoverer and triggers the indexing action on each Vald Agent.

 ### Vald Replication Manager

 Vald Replication Manager manages the healthiness of the Vald Agent.
-When the pod is dead, Vald Replication Manager will auto recover the cache to keeps the reliability of the service.
+When the pod is dead, Vald Replication Manager will recover the cache automatically to keeps the reliability of the service.

 #### Vald Replication Manager Agent

 Vald Replication Manager Agent recovers the specific backup cache to the specific Vald Agent.
 It retrieves the target backup from the Vald Compressor and recovers it to the newly created Vald Agent.

 #### Vald Replication Manager Controller

 Vald Replication Manager Controller keeps track of the active Vald Agent pods.
 When the Vald Agent is dead, it will trigger the Vald Replication Manager Agent to recover the backup cache to the auto-healed pods from the backup.

 ### Kubernetes Components

 Vald is base on the Kubernetes platform.
 In this section we will explain the Kubernetes component used in Vald and why we need them.

 #### Kube-apiserver

 Kube-apiserver is a component of Kubernetes.
 The main responsibility of Kube-apiserver in Vald is to provide node resource information for Vald agent scalability.

 For more information about Kube-apiserver, please refer to [the official document](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/).

 #### Custom Resources

 Custom Resources in Vald is a [Custom Resouce Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) implementation.
 It provides flexibility for users to control the Vald deployment such as pod startup sequence, etc.